davoamin/BYD_Kurdistan_MODS/README.md

 - Independent target application
 - Save and activate
 - Restore original function
-- Persistent configuration after reboot and vehicle wake
+- Persistent configuration after reboot
+- Recovery after vehicle sleep and wake

 The same physical button cannot be assigned to both profiles.

 ### Available Actions

-Each press type can be assigned to one of the following:
+Each supported press type can be assigned to one of the following:

 - Start Projection
 - Stop Projection